Using a Driver List

 [drivers.mysql]

-When run, the add command automatically checks that a driver matching the pattern exists in the driver index and will fail if a matching driver can't be found.
+When run, the add command automatically checks that a driver matching the pattern exists in the driver registry and will fail if a matching driver can't be found.

 Note